KallistaKomdeur/llm-project-ppm/README.md

 1. log_name: name of the event log.
 Can be any of "your_event_log"
 2. provider: name of the LLM provider.
 Restricted to "gemini", "openai", "anthropic"
 3. configuration: which input configuration to use.
-Restricted to "single_x", "inter-case_x", "single_split_x", "inter-case_split_x, where x is any value for which there exists a prompt.
+Restricted to the names of available prompts
 4. OPTIONAL --model: which model to use from the LLM provider.
 Default to gemini 2.5-flash, other options gpt-4o-mini

-If you want to only see the prompt and not the result, change in "test_llm.py" flag "print_only" to True.
+If you want to only see the prompt and not the result, change in "config/settings.yaml" flag "print_only" to True.

 ### Evaluating LLM responses

 To evaluate LLM results for a particular log, configuration, or provider, run the following in the terminal:

 ```
-python -m evaluate <log_name> <provider> <configuration>
+python -m evaluate <log_name>
 ```

-The input parameters are the same as those described in section "Getting LLM responses".

 ### Benchmark evaluation

 XGBoost was used as benchmark.
 To train and tune an XGBoost model on the data (both raw and cleaned), run the following in the terminal:

 ```
-python train_xgboost.py <log_name>
+python -m train_xgboost <log_name>
 ```